Everyone at Beyond Encryption has a wealth of knowledge and experience, helping us to bring world-class solutions to the market.

 Find out how our catch-up went with Martin, senior software developer, for a chat about Mailock’s advanced email encryption technology.

-We heard Martin explaining email encryption and how we maximise it to create the planet's most user-friendly secure email network.
+We heard Martin explain email encryption and how we maximise it to create the planet's most user-friendly secure email network.

 What Is Your Role At Beyond Encryption?

-I’ve worked for Beyond Encryption for 6 years, with my main projects being the development of the Mailock gateway and the Outlook add-in.
+I’ve worked for Beyond Encryption for six years, with my main projects being the development of the Mailock gateway and the Outlook add-in.

 Encryption can differ according to where it takes place.
-Transport encryption is when data is encrypted during transit, with encryption also able to be put in place for when data is at rest.
+Transport encryption is when data is encrypted during transit, while encryption can also be in place for when data is at rest.

 It all depends on what or who you want to protect your information from.
 For example, encryption at rest can protect local information stored on your computer hard drive, preventing third parties from accessing it if your equipment was to be stolen.

-So, If I wanted to be able to send and receive something using asymmetric encryption, both parties would have to generate a public and a private key.
+If I wanted to send and receive something using asymmetric encryption, both parties would have to generate a public and a private key.
 The private key will be kept either on the desktop or email client, and the public keys will need to be shared between me and my recipient.

 Once we have each other’s public keys, we can send encrypted messages and files that can only be decrypted with the private ones.
 An example of this would be PGP (Pretty Good Privacy).

 However, the problem with this method is that you usually use the same key for a long period of time.
-This means if a third-party gets hold of your private key, they can access any of your encrypted messages and decrypt them.
-Also, if you lose the device where your private key is stolen, and you don’t have it backed up, you will no longer have access to your messages.
+This means if a third party gets hold of your private key, they can access any of your encrypted messages and decrypt them.
+Also, if you lose the device where your private key is stored, and you don’t have it backed up, you will no longer have access to your messages.

 If email was to be designed from scratch now, we would make it secure by default.
 While we may have other options for sending digital messages now, email is still the default, with solutions like Mailock being the only way to ensure that the data you send is protected.

-We carry out code reviews every time a new feature is implemented, sending it out to all members of the team to ensure they have visibility on changes, and to ensure these are checked thoroughly before approval.
+We carry out code reviews every time a new feature is implemented, sending it out to all members of the team to make sure they have visibility on changes and to make sure these are checked thoroughly before approval.
 We also carry out scans and regular penetration testing to highlight any vulnerabilities and address them.

 Something Mailock has that none of our competitors have is the challenge process, where users can authenticate email recipients before they gain access to sensitive email contents.